wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 - If you see team collaboration patterns revert to near-normal levels, employees might still be impacted due to managing work demands with family or community, technology-related blockers, or prioritizing non-collaborative work to make the most of decreased connectivity.
 - Workweek spans can change depending on how employees adapt to remote work and how they use increased flexibility to accommodate the needs of family or community.
 For teams accustomed to working in the same location and with the same working hours, increased flexibility might cause some friction.
 - Low workweek spans do not necessarily indicate lower productivity or less time working – rather, employees might be handling collaborative activity in fewer hours, and performing focused work outside of that window.
-- If some employees are sending messages early or late in the day, and others are sticking to their prior schedules, it might be valuable for teams to align their expectations on how “after-hours” messages should be handled, and how quickly to respond or expect a response.
+- If some employees are sending messages early or late in the day, and others are sticking to their prior schedules, it might be valuable for teams to align their expectations on how "after-hours" messages should be handled, and how quickly to respond or expect a response.

 ### Report: What are the impacts of work-life integration?
 Part 2